-Some of these investments have contractual maturities in excess of ten years.
+All of these investments have contractual maturities in excess of ten years.
 However, expected maturities for these types of securities can differ from contractual maturities because borrowers may have the right to prepay obligations with or without prepayment penalties.

 An investment is considered impaired if its fair value is less than its cost.
 A continuous unrealized loss position for an investment is based on the date the impairment was first identified.
-The following table shows the fair value and gross unrealized losses for investments that were in a continuous unrealized loss position aggregated by investment category.
-There were no securities in a continuous unrealized loss position at December 31, 2019 or December 31, 2018.
+There were no securities in a continuous unrealized loss position for the periods presented.